-The Sun Thief: A Felian StoryA long time ago, when the Primordials rules the lands and the Gods rules the skies, the City of Sephilim was the grandest of them all.
+The Sun Thief: A Felian StoryA long time ago, when the Primordials ruled the lands and the Gods ruled the skies, the City of Sephilim was the grandest of them all.
 Arching gates and sandstone walls, while the Priest-Kings ruled from their Palace where the 4 great roads converged.
 This land of milk and honey was abundant in many riches, and many wanted for nothing.

 The Last Priestess of the Sun God was an unassuming lady, having been upjumped from a mere sewer-child.
 She had curious magic ability, and could fuse the magic of different objects.
 This Synthesis was an unheard of trait, and she used it to her advantage by saying she was a child of the Sun God, who created all magic.

 This was utter blasphemy, but the Primordials accepted her all the same, and gave her the position of her supposed father's Head Priestess.
 She used this position to destroy many magic artefacts in her experiments, and solidified her power on the state.
 At this time, she was the most powerful Primoridal in the city, and gathered all of the magic stones for a magical experiment that was supposed to increase the magic power of the Primordials.
 They ate up this lie like a delicious morsel, and all the while the Sun Thief continued to scheme.

 Back then, this land had two suns and no moon: for they did not require sleep as we mortals do.
 The Sun Thief requested an audience with the gods (which was accepted) and she was ushered to them.
 Angels gathered around as well, curious about this little lady who had magic unheard of.
 Word was that she was meant to be made an angel, but alas!
 It never fruited, as the Sun Thief produced a curious ball of rock, no larger than a snowball.